armin-reichert/pacman-javafx/README.md

 # pacman-javafx

+(WTF!
+I got 20 stars today!
+What has happened?)

 A JavaFX user interface for my Pac-Man/Ms. Pac-Man game implementation, see [pacman-basic](https://github.com/armin-reichert/pacman-basic).
 Both games can be played in 2D and 3D (work in progress).

 The 3D model (unfortunately I have no animated model yet) has been generously provided to me by Gianmarco Cavallaccio (https://www.artstation.com/gianmart).
 Cudos to Gianmarco!